 The Tathagata or Buddha as fundamental reality … provid[es] the source of life and creativity.
 This source fuels the energy in nature, so that plants, trees and land fully realize their potentials.
 The same source enables human beings to become liberated from their ego-self and thus become truly human.
 This is none other than Buddha-nature actualized and attaining its fullest flowering.
 Human Beings, animals, plants, and the land all attain Buddhahood.

-The idea of trees attaining their fullest flowering and attaining Buddhahood can be best seen in the lives and wisdom of the Ents: especially in Treebeard/Fangorn; while the idea of land and plants attaining their fullest flowering is, perhaps, best seen in descriptions of Lothlorien which are similar to those of the Pure Land of Amida.
+The idea of trees attaining their fullest flowering and attaining Buddhahood can be best seen in the lives and wisdom of the Ents: especially in Treebeard/Fangorn; while the idea of land and plants attaining their fullest flowering is, perhaps, best seen in descriptions of Lothlorien which are similar to those of the Pure Land.

 Sukhavati (‘Land of Utmost Bliss’), the Western Pure Land of Amida (the Buddha of unhindered light and infinite life) is described as follows: